borismus/lightning/README.md

 - Easy-to-author configuration.
 - Use your favorite editor for everything.

-Here's a preview of how easy it is to use lightning [blogging flow screencast][flow] once you're set up.
+Here's a preview of [publishing using lightning][flow] once you're set up.

 # Installation